-Press Next.
-The Settings page appears, which provides a number of fields to customise the Hello World project.
-Fill these in appropriately, and press Next.
+The Settings page shown in Figure 3.5, “Hello World Settings” appears to provide a number of fields to customise the Hello World project.
+Fill these in appropriately, and press .

 This page does not appear if you selected an

-The Select Configurations page appears.
-It is not normally necessary to change anything here, so press Next again.
+The Select Configurations page appears as illustrated in Figure 3.6, “Select Configurations”.
+It is not normally necessary to change anything here, so press again.

-The eCos Application Project configuration page appears as illustrated in Figure 2.4, “eCos Application Project configuration”.
+The eCos Application Project configuration page appears as illustrated in Figure 3.7, “eCos Application Project configuration”.
 We are going to create a new eCos configuration, so select that option.

 If you already have an eCos configuration for your target hardware in the form of an ECC file, you can instead import it as a configuration project.
 If you have already created or imported a configuration project, then the option to use an existing configuration project will no longer be greyed out, thereby allowing you to select the configuration project.

-We want the ability to conveniently run this example on our target hardware we need to create a launch configuration.
-Launch configurations are used in Eclipse to describe how to run or debug the application, and for eCos applications, the most important aspect is that it provides information on how to connect to the remote target (serial parameters, TCP, …).
-By choosing to provide connection settings later, we will be prompted for the settings when we first use the launch configuration to run or debug the application.
+In order to create the ability to conveniently run this example on our target hardware we need to create a launch configuration.
+Launch configurations are used in Eclipse to describe how to run or debug the application, and for eCos applications, the most important aspect is that it provides information on how to connect to the target hardware (serial parameters, TCP, JTAG, …).
+In some instances, launch configurations are dependent on the eCos configuration so for now in the Create an eCos Remote Debugging launch profile? section select

 Connection settings do not apply to projects for the Linux synthetic target; the prompt does not appear in that case.

-Specify a name for the configuration project.
+CfgHelloWorldwas chosen in this example.
 Again, you may set a non-default location if required.
-Press Next.
+Press .

 eCosPro releases prior to 3.1.0 will not appear in this list.
 If you have an older release installed which set the